eugenpirogoff/acli/README.md

 ACLI IS DEPRECATED
 =====
 Swift is getting more and more a mature language and so the tools that are used in the ecosystem finally have support of it, so please use them.
+The acli gem is also no longer available for installation from rubygems.

 [Carthage](https://github.com/Carthage/Carthage)

 [Cocoapods](http://cocoapods.org)

 acli